Kataragama Devotees Trust logo in English, Sinhala and Tamil

 5. Use water sparingly.
 Thousands of pilgrims come behind you and they too need clean water.

-Organized by the Kataragama Devotees Trust, Cultural Survival and the Living Heritage Network and facilitated by:
+Sponsored by the Kataragama Devotees Trust and the Living Heritage Trust and facilitated by:

 Seal of Sri Lanka